georgeracu/georgeracu.github.com/_posts/2025-09-15-step-1-the-walking-skeleton.md

 In the context of distributed systems, a Walking Skeleton becomes even more critical because it forces you to address cross-cutting concerns like service communication, deployment pipelines, monitoring, and configuration management from day one.
 Rather than building these capabilities as an afterthought, you integrate them into your development process from the very beginning.

 For this phase, I'll use a Java-based stack with Spring Boot and Gradle as our example, though the principles apply to any technology stack.

+## Target System Types

+This approach focuses on distributed software systems - applications composed of multiple services that communicate over a network to deliver business value.
+This includes:

+- Microservices architectures: where business capabilities are decomposed into independent services
+- Event-driven systems: that react to and produce events across service boundaries
+- Cloud-native applications: designed to leverage cloud platform capabilities
+- API-first systems: where services expose well-defined interfaces

+These systems share common characteristics: they're deployed across multiple processes/machines, they communicate over unreliable networks, they need to handle partial failures gracefully, and they require coordination between autonomous components.

+The practices in this guide apply whether you're building a greenfield system or evolving an existing monolith towards a more distributed architecture.

+## Key Architectural Decisions

+### Monolith First Pattern

+When building distributed systems, resist the temptation to immediately decompose into microservices.
+As {% assign link = site.data.links | where: "id", 10 | first %}[{{ link.author }} describes in his {{ link.title }}]({{ link.link }}) approach, start with a well-structured monolith that can be decomposed later when you better understand the domain boundaries.

+#### Why Monolith First?

+- Domain understanding: You don't know the right service boundaries until you understand the problem domain
+- Reduced complexity: Avoid distributed system complexity whilst learning the business domain
+- Faster iteration: Changes across service boundaries are expensive in distributed systems
+- Easier refactoring: Moving code within a monolith is simpler than redefining service contracts

+#### Implementation approach:

+- Design your monolith with clear module boundaries
+- Use packages or modules that could become services later
+- Avoid shared databases between modules
+- Define clear interfaces between modules
+- Test module boundaries with architecture tests (ArchUnit)

+### Critical Anti-Pattern: Distributed Monolith

+Never build a distributed monolith - this combines the worst aspects of both architectures:

+- High coupling: Services that must be deployed together
+- Shared databases: Multiple services accessing the same database tables
+- Synchronous communication: Services blocking on each other for every operation
+- Distributed transactions: Coordinating transactions across service boundaries

+#### Warning signs of a distributed monolith:

+- Services that always deploy together
+- Cascading failures when one service is down
+- Database tables accessed by multiple services
+- Long chains of synchronous service calls
+- Shared libraries containing business logic

 ### Git Repository with Cloud Hosting